M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Raymond.md

 Stepping through a version of the F1 program during the debugging process.
 Current instruction highlighted in yellow, registers located on the left hand side, registers that have recently updated are highlighted as they change.

-the subsequent program was then compiled using the shell script provided in the project brief, which generated a hexadecimal array where instructions are in little endian format.
+The subsequent program was then compiled using the shell script provided in the project brief, which generated a hexadecimal array where instructions are in little endian format.
 Each address would represent a byte of the 32 bit instruction, where the least significant address corresponds to the least significant byte, and address+3 would represent the most significant byte.

 ## Additional Changes